htmfilho/htmfilho.github.io/_posts/2010-11-22-preparing-ubuntu-to-write-latex-documents.markdown

 layout: post
 title: "Preparing Ubuntu to Write Latex Documents"
 date: 2010-11-22 14:54:00 +0200
-categories: uncategorized latex operating system research
+categories: latex operating system research
 ---

 That’s a self-reference post that might be useful for you too.
 I just installed Ubuntu in a new laptop and I was surprised by how easy is to install a Latex editor and the packages needed to compile and render documents.
 As a <a href="http://69.89.31.239/~hildeber/?p=57">Texmaker user</a>, I’m going to explain the installation using this editor.